docker/docs/docker-for-windows/index.md

 ### Resources

 The **Resources** tab allows you to configure CPU, memory, disk, proxies, network, and other resources.
+Different settings are available for configuration depending whether you are using Linux containers in WSL 2 mode, Linux containers in Hyper-V mode, or Windows containers.

 ![Resources](images/settings-resources.png){:width="750px"}

 #### Advanced

+_This tab is only available in Hyper-V mode, because in WSL 2 mode and Windows container mode these resources are managed by Windows.
+In WSL 2 mode, you can configure limits on the memory, CPU and swap size allocated to the [WSL 2 utility VM](https://docs.microsoft.com/en-us/windows/wsl/release-notes#build-18945)._

 Use the **Advanced** tab to limit resources available to Docker.